apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     which is a token-based rate limiting mechanism with optional probabilistic dropping.
 This parameter defines the threshold to decrease the dropping probability.
 The default is 0.

+ * *clientPortListenBacklog* :
+    **New in 3.4.14, 3.5.5, 3.6.0:**
+    The socket backlog length for the ZooKeeper server socket.
+This controls the number of requests that will be queued server-side to be processed by the ZooKeeper server.
+Connections that exceed this length will receive a network timeout (30s) which may cause ZooKeeper session expiry issues.
+    By default, this value is unset (`-1`) which, on Linux, uses a backlog of `50`.
+This value must be a positive number.

 <a name="sc_clusterOptions"></a>